 Faltering progress of ET 2020

 EU education policy has been buffeted by various contextual factors, such as the banking crisis, but the focus on education for the economy has remained resolute.
 The setbacks of 2008 and 2009 only served to accelerate the activity around ET 2020, the EU’s policy ambitions for education and training.
 A significant drive was on early school-leaving, challenging states to do more to retain their population in formal education or training and so fuel better the knowledge economy.
-The EU’s response in its Council of Europe (2009) was unequivocal: the document recommits the European “ambition to become the most competitive and dynamic knowledge-based economy in the world” (119/2).
+The EU’s response in its Council of the European Union (2009) was unequivocal: the document recommits the European “ambition to become the most competitive and dynamic knowledge-based economy in the world” (119/2).
 It then refers to “education and training” having a “crucial role to play in meeting the many socio-economic, demographic, environmental and technological challenges facing Europe and its citizens. . .”
 (119/2).
 An “essential component” of the overarching economic strategy is “efficient investment in human capital through education and training systems” (119/2).

 By 2012, the failure of the attempts to re-energise EU economic growth led to more intensive efforts to economise education.
-The Council of Europe (2012) report has an air of urgency for the EU, in the context of “the worst financial and economic crisis in its history”’ (70/9).
+The Council of the European Union (2012) report has an air of urgency for the EU, in the context of “the worst financial and economic crisis in its history”’ (70/9).
 The economic focus is unalloyed: “education and training systems have to be modernised to reinforce their efficiency and quality and to equip young people with the skills and competences they need to succeed on the labour market.
 This will boost people’s confidence to be able to stand up to current and future challenges”.

 One can see here an interesting discursive shift, symptomatic of the neoliberal values which underpin human capital theory and EU policy.
 Rather than address the systemic problems inherent in the capitalist universe which have repeatedly produced boom-bust economic patterns, the focus is on making individuals more “resilient” in the face of these ineluctable phenomena.
 Economic growth is not at risk because of a volatile and deregulated market but because individual workers lack the capacity to cope with its spontaneous eruptions.